Why Participate in Students@Work

 Step 3: Recruit volunteers from within your business to assist with your program.

-• Work with the school coordinator to set a date for your program.
+• Work with school coordinator to set a date for your program.

 • Work with school coordinator to identify the goals and objectives for your program.